10.2.4. #pragma and #ifndef: Actor 2

 Rules of thumb for using header files:

-1. Each class should have its own header (i.e., .h) file
+1. Each class should have a header (i.e., .h) file

-2. If a class has any "long" functions (generally more than three or four statements), it should also have a source code (i.e., .cpp) file
+2. If a class has "long" functions (generally more than three or four statements), it should also have a source code (i.e., .cpp) file

 3. Programmers should define long functions and static member variables in the source code file